iPad 8 LTE Battery Replacement

 Step 54

-- Now, carefully take out the front camera.
+- Now, carefully remove the front camera.

 Tools Used